IKoshelev/amd-like-modules/README.md

             });
 ```

-If at least one of the above features is enabled, it is possible to resolve some of the dependencies later.
-You can activate resolution recheck for all modules that still have unresolved dependencies with each successful module load.
+If at least one of the above features is enabled, it is possible to resolve some of the dependencies asynchronously.
+Each successfuly executed module will trigger a recheck for all modules that still have unresolved dependencies.

 ```javascript
 		window.simpleDefine.resolveNamedDependenciesInSameNamespaceBranch = true;